AnnieCannons/intro-to-programming-curriculum/using-this-curriculum/readme.md

 4. Merge in the changes from the other branch with `git merge curriculum-changes`.
 5. This still hasn't impacted the `main` branch, but a `git push origin main` will get those changes into the part of GitHub our students are used to checking.

-**And now, the big difference**: get those changes back into the main curriculum repo.
+_And now, the big difference_: for generalized curriculum, an extra step to get those changes back into the main curriculum repo.

-1. Navigate to your cohort-specific repo on GitHub, and switch the view to that of the `curriculum-changes` repo.
+1. Navigate to your cohort-specific repo on GitHub and switch the view to that of the `curriculum-changes` branch.
 2. Open a PR from the `curriculum-changes` branch of the cohort-specific repo to the `main` branch of the curriculum repo.
 3. Ask another instructor to review your PR and merge it.
 4. Celebrate that you just helped shape our long-term curriculum!